chr1swallace/chr1swallace.github.io/1group.md

 <div style="float:left;margin:0 5px 0 0;" markdown="1">
 ![portait]({{ "/assets/stco.jpg" }})
 </div>
-[Stephen Coleman](https://stcolema.github.io/about/) is a MSc student of Bioinformatics writing his dissertation as part of the Wallace Group.
-Jointly supervised by Paul Kirk, he aims to define tissue specific gene sets by application of Multiple Dataset Integration, a Bayesian unsupervised clustering method.
+[Stephen Coleman](https://stcolema.github.io/) is undertaking a MRC-funded PhD in the field of integrative clustering methods.
+He hopes to contribute to the understanding of human health and disease through the application of these methods to 'omics data relevant to immune mediated diseases.
 <div style="clear:both"></div>

 # Nastasiya Grinberg {% render_orcid 0000-0002-2727-5130 %} #